amsb/react-evoke/README.md

 ## Introduction

-Straightforward action-driven state management for straightforward apps built on the React 16.6+ (Context, Suspense and, experimentally, hooks) and [Immer](https://github.com/mweststrate/immer).
+Straightforward action-driven state management for straightforward apps built with React 16.6+ Suspense and [Immer](https://github.com/mweststrate/immer).
 React Evoke provides a simple framework for dispatching asynchronous state updating actions and accessing that state throughout the application.
 It is a lightweight library for shared application state management in the spirit of Command Query Responsibility Segregation (CQRS), flux, redux, etc.

 Using Evoke involves three primary building blocks:

 1. **Store** component for shared state
 2. **actions** functions for updating shared state
-3. **UseStore** component (or the experimental useStore hook) for using shared state
+3. **UseStore** component (or the experimental **useStore** hook) for using shared state

 You can [browse a simple yet complete example](https://github.com/amsb/react-evoke/blob/master/examples/nutshell/src/index.js), or walk through how to use Evoke block by block below.